Pan Seared Sirloin with Warm Vinaigrette

 - 25 min Total Time

-- Melt 1 tablespoon light butter substitute spread in large nonstick skillet over medium-high heat and cook steak, turning once, until desired doneness.
+- Melt 1 tbsp light butter substitute spread in large nonstick skillet over medium-high heat and cook steak, turning once, until desired doneness.
 Remove steak and thinly slice.

 - Melt remaining light butter substitute spread in same skillet and cook shallots, stirring occasionally, 4 minutes.
 Add wine and broth.
 Bring to a boil over high heat.
 Reduce heat to low and simmer, stirring occasionally, 5 minutes.